lightonai/muse-docs/docs/guides/english/review_classification.md

 It is an essential tool when it comes to understanding customers' emotions and needs.
 It enables us to explore how customers react to a brand, product, or service.
 The most successful companies know how to use sentiment analysis to react to people’s expectations.
 This allows them to find out what consumers want, and offer it to them.

 Because the number of reviews for a given product can quickly scale up, **automatically** detecting sentiment is primordial.
-In this guide, we explore different ways Muse can be used to classify movie reviews.
+In this guide, we explore different ways Muse and `lyra-en` can be used to classify movie reviews.
+If you're interested in seeing how `lyra-fr` performs for this task, check our [Classification de Critiques](/guides/french/review_classification) guide!

 We assume that the client has been initialized, using